 Director Undergraduate Studies

-1. Final grades will be posted on the studentâs OSCAR account after 6 p.m. on Tuesday, December 15, 2009.
+1. Final grades will be posted to the studentâs OSCAR account after 6 p.m. on Tuesday, December 21, 2010.
 This is the week after the conclusion of final exams.

-3. Assuming your student has successfully selected their spring semester classes during early registration (October 28 through November 20), there are still many compelling reasons why your student should see his/her advisor:
+3. Assuming your student has successfully selected spring semester classes during early registration (October 28 through November 20), there are still many compelling reasons why your student should see an advisor:

 a)Discuss how to pursue internships for the summer,